MichiKal/healthcare-resilience/README.md

 Note the simulation results data is available in the following repository: https://doi.org/10.17605/OSF.IO/H5E9A.

 ## Contents
 The repository contains the ```Code``` folder that contains necessary scripts to run the simulations and analyze and visualize the results.
-Within this folder you will find the additional folders ```data```and ```figures``` containing sample data and the figures expected to be prodiced from sample data.
+Within this folder you will find the additional folders ```data```and ```figures``` containing synthetic data and the figures expected to be prodiced from that data.
 An additional ```README``` in this folder gives detailed information about how to run the scripts to recreate the results of the paper.

 The ```figures``` folder does not contain Figure 1 since it was created using screenshots of a visualisation webpage of an accompanying project.